gramineproject/gramine/Documentation/devel/performance.rst

 rule of thumb: specify ``sgx.rpc_thread_num == sgx.thread_num``, i.e., the
 number of untrusted RPC threads should be the same as the number of enclave threads.
-For example, native Redis 6.0 uses 3-4 enclave threads during its execution, plus Graphene uses another 1-2 helper enclave threads.
+For example, native Redis 6.0 uses 3-4 enclave threads during its execution, plus Gramine uses another 1-2 helper enclave threads.
 So Redis manifest has an over-approximation of this number: ``sgx.thread_num = 8``.
 Thus, to correctly enable the Exitless feature, specify ``sgx.rpc_thread_num = 8``.
 Here is an example: